gopherjs/gopherjs/compiler/internal/sequencer/README.md

 - Ordering type initialization
 - Ordering constant resolution
 - Ordering packages for parallel parsing
-- Ordering computations for update propagation
-- Dead code elimination (DCE)
 - Explicit super-type determination to solidify implicit duck-typing
+- Checking for cycles in dependencies

 [^1]: We don't use the sequencer for all of those problems.
 Some are solved with other tools and some are solutions we don't currently support.
 Several